BoringBoredom/PC-Optimization-Hub/README.md

   - Check the USB layout of your system with [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html).
 Connect your mouse to the first port of the first controller (usually [this port](https://i.imgur.com/QGKAVoA.png)).
   - If your motherboard has multiple USB controllers, offload your other devices to them.
 Lower their polling rates to an acceptable level.
 E.g. your microphone doesn't need 1000 Hz
   - Test both HDMI and DP on each GPU port (don't Plug & Play these).
+  - Keep your PC clean.
+Clogged heatsinks and dust filters will reduce airflow and consequently heat dissipation.
+Furthermore, ["dust may cause electrical leakage, shorting and opening of PCBs under different conditions"](https://www.circuitinsight.com/pdf/impact_of_dust_ipc.pdf).
 # Peripherals
   - ## Mouse
     - ### Wired vs. Wireless